tboulevard/AndroidAssociateDeveloper2018/README.md

 # AndroidAssociateDeveloper2018

 Repo for tackling the Android Associate Developer Exam in 2018.
+Most of the below exam content is implemented in the Java version (opted for Java because the exam does not support Kotlin as of November 2018).

 ## Exam Content